PULSE

 Fast Facts on The Heart Rate

-~ After the age of 10 years, the heart rate of a person should be between 60 and 100 beats per minute while they are resting.
+~ The heart rate measures the number of times the heart beats per minute.~ After the age of 10 years, the heart rate of a person should be between 60 and 100 beats per minute while they are resting.

 ~ The heart will speed up during exercise.
 There is a recommended maximum heart rate that varies depending on the age of the individual.